eWaterCycle/setup-apptainer/README.md

 # GitHub Action to setup apptainer

 To use [apptainer](https://apptainer.org/) containers in a workflow you need to install it first.
-This GitHub Action downloads, compiles and installs it for you.
+This GitHub Action downloads and installs it for you.

 The setup will add the apptainer executable to the PATH env var so it can be called in later steps.